theguega/neural-mpc/docs/main.typ

 Where $N = sum_(i=0)^(E)T_i$ is the total number of timesteps across all episodes.

+#pagebreak()

 === Sequential Formatting

-For time-series algorithms (e.g., LSTM, GRU, Transformer), preserving the temporal dependencies is crucial.
+For time-series algorithms such as GRU, preserving the temporal dependencies is crucial.
 We treat every episode as a sequence of timesteps, where each timestep is a sample.

 $
   X_"seq" in RR^(E times T times 9), quad Y_"seq" in RR^(E times T times 3)